The one thing I enjoy most about my work is doing research and gaining self-knowledge and improvement.

-Mid 1800s Religious groups, in reaction to awful conditions in "poorhouses" and "workhouses," open nonprofit homes for seniors, many of which still exist today.
+Mid 1800s Religious groups, in reaction with awful conditions in "poorhouses" and "workhouses," open nonprofit homes for seniors, many of which still exist today.

 1853 An early guide to aging, "On the Decline of Life," is published by Barnard Van Oren.
 (I need to explore this one.)

-1862 Civil War pensions become the first major pension program in the U.S. and cares for Union war veterans disabled in service, their widows and their dependents.
+1862 Civil War pensions become the first major pension program in the U.S. and cares for Union war veterans disabled in service widows and dependents.

 1909 Aging is first recognized as a social issue, separate from sickness, with poverty among the elderly population a specific concern.